jadjz/pddcat/README.md

   -d path, --dest path  archive dir where directories with model names are
                         created & files moved to
   -w, --working-dir     temporarily source from current working directory. can
+                        not be combined with -ts
+  -ts path, --temp-src path
-                        not be combined with other options -t path, --temp-dest path
+                        temporarily move files from a different directory than currently set src. can not be combined with -w -td path, --temp-dest path
                         temporarily move files to a different directory than currently set dest
   -c, --curated-list    download a list of model names for a quick start